Biomolecular Chemistry

 • Working independently: setting priorities, managing your time

-• Integrating into a professional environment
+• Fitting into a professional environment

 Organization

-This course is available on a work-study basis.
+This program is available as a work-study program.

 Internships, supervised projects